 This article describes how to share your local database with your colleagues.

 You can only share your database with colleagues within the same unit.
-If you try to share the database with someone from another unit he/she will instantly run into problems as he/she probably does not have the same currency and price lists as you do.
+If you try to share the database with someone from another unit he/she could run into problems as he/she probably does not have the same currency.

 The first thing you need to do is to add some data to your local database.
 Click on the "Basic Data/Program Parameters/Hour cost".
 Enter a cost/price on each hour type and press "Done".